Broadchurch series 2: Effect on tourism

 National news media also identified a phenomenon known as the "Broadchurch effect", a surge of interest in real estate and tourism in areas where Broadchurch was filmed.
-The Bridport area saw tourism leap 67 percent after series one ended.
-After the debut of series two, The Independent reported that major Web search engines saw a 200 percent increase in searches for Dorset and Somerset.
-Searches for holidays in Dorset rose 50 percent, according to a study by the hotel booking web site Hotels.com.
+The Bridport area saw tourism leap 67 per cent after series one ended.
+After the debut of series two, The Independent reported that major Web search engines saw a 200 per cent increase in searches for Dorset and Somerset.
+Searches for holidays in Dorset rose 50 per cent, according to a study by the hotel booking web site Hotels.com.
 When Britbank, the blue chalet in West Bank, went on the market in January 2015 for £275,000, real estate expert Malcolm Gill said the price had gone up £25,000 to £50,000 because of the "Broadchurch effect".

 Ratings

-The premiere episode of series two drew an average of 7.3 million viewers for a 30.1 percent share on 5 January 2015.
+The premiere episode of series two drew an average of 7.3 million viewers for a 30.1 per cent share on 5 January 2015.
 An average of 300,000 viewers watched it on ITV+1 an hour later.
 The episode opened with just 6.8 million viewers at 9 P.M., and ended with 8.7 million viewers (with a peak viewership of 8.9 million).
 Broadchurch was the second-most-watched programme of the evening, with the most-watched being Coronation Street (which had a peak audience of 8.3 million).
 After accounting for DVR and other viewers over the next seven days, the first episode's consolidated viewership figure was 9.9 million.
-The series two premiere drew 800,000 (28.1 percent) more viewers than the series one premiere, and was 22.6 percent higher than average ITV viewership (5.2 million) in the same time-slot over the past 12 months.
+The series two premiere drew 800,000 (28.1 per cent) more viewers than the series one premiere, and was 22.6 per cent higher than average ITV viewership (5.2 million) in the same time-slot over the past 12 months.

-Viewership dropped significantly for the second episode, to just 6.11 million viewers (a 22.4 percent share) after accounting for ITV+1 viewership.
+Viewership dropped significantly for the second episode, to just 6.11 million viewers (a 22.4 per cent share) after accounting for ITV+1 viewership.
 That was the lowest overnight viewership rating for the series since episode five of series one.
 It was still good enough to win its timeslot, however.
 Overnight ratings dropped again for the third episode to just 5.2 million viewers, the lowest for any episode of the series.
 Overnight viewership dropped again for episode four, reaching a low of 5.6 million viewers.
 However, the series won its timeslot, beating Silent Witness.